Boodle-E-Pop

 Trying to be there for you,

-And watching as you'd grow.
+as you'd grow.

 So much bout raising a little boy,